tobiasbriones/blog/mathswe/tsd/prototype/testing-the-texsydo-fx-prototype-2024-09-03/index.md

 # Testing the Texsydo FX Prototype (2024/09/03)

+Communicating daily engineering, such as PRs and releases, is crucial for MathSwe OSS, which demands domain-specific design to empower inference and automate the workflow.
+The resulting project, Texsydo (Textual System Documenting) with "Web" and "FX" versions, is ready to move from prototype to MVP.
+While Texsydo Web currently deploys articles, Texsydo FX generates cover images for PR and Release blogs through a JavaFX with Kotlin CLI application.

 ## PR and Release Articles

 I designed the cover for PR and release blogs.
 These blogs are updates on